brakmic/Amoklauf/README.md

 but because AmpersandJS & RiotJS go out of your way and let you choose parts which are of help to you. *They serve your needs and not the other way around.*

-All good & helpful parts in this demo are belong to **AmpersandJS & RiotJS developers**.
+All good & helpful parts in this demo are because of **AmpersandJS & RiotJS developers**.

 All bugs, sloppy usage of technologies and misunderstood concepts **are mine**.